mia-platform/documentation/docs/infrastructure/self-hosted/self-hosted-requirements.md

 ## Runtime requirements

 Applications developed with Mia-Platform Console will run in a Kubernetes environment.
-This Kubernetes runtime environment will be managed and monitored by Mia-Platform Console.
+This Kubernetes runtime environment is managed and monitored by Mia-Platform Console.
 In order to do this, the following requirements must be fulfilled for a self-hosted installation.

 ### Self-Hosted runtime installation prerequisites